 \section{Related Work}

-To develop LLMs that are both safe and capable, models can be safety aligned before or after fine-tuning.
+To develop LLMs that are both safe and capable, models can be safety aligned before or after finetuning.

-\textbf{Fine-tuning a safety-aligned model. } Fine-tuning a safety-aligned model often leads to safety degradation.
-For instruction fine-tuning, safety degradation is shown across various model architectures and optimization strategies, including full-model and LoRA fine-tuning \citep{qi2023fine,hsiung2025llm,zhan2023removing}.
-To mitigate this issue, several methods have been proposed. \citet{shen2024seal,choi2024safety} focus on data filtering, aiming to remove unsafe examples from the fine-tuning data. \citet{bianchi2023safety} shows that injecting just a few hundred safety examples during instruction fine-tuning can improve safety. \citet{peng2025shape} leverages an existing guardrail model to encourage safe response segments while suppressing unsafe ones. \citet{lyu2024keeping} emphasizes the importance of prompt templates in preserving safety.
-Algorithmic approaches have also been explored: \citet{hsu2024safe} propose projecting LoRA updates into a ``safety subspace" derived from differences between aligned and unaligned models, while \citet{mukhoti2023fine} introduce regularization techniques to constrain changes in intermediate representations during fine-tuning.

-This approach is, however, not applicable to reasoning models.
-This is because acquiring reasoning capabilities typically requires longer training and more substantial weight updates compared to instruction fine-tuning.
+\textbf{Finetuning a safety-aligned model. } Finetuning a safety-aligned model often leads to safety degradation.
+For instruction finetuning, safety degradation is shown across various model architectures and optimization strategies, including full-model and LoRA finetuning \citep{qi2023fine,hsiung2025llm,zhan2023removing}.
+To mitigate this issue, several methods have been proposed. \citet{shen2024seal,choi2024safety} focus on data filtering, aiming to remove unsafe examples from the finetuning data. \citet{bianchi2023safety} shows that injecting just a few hundred safety examples during instruction finetuning can improve safety. \citet{peng2025shape} leverages an existing guardrail model to encourage safe response segments while suppressing unsafe ones. \citet{lyu2024keeping} emphasizes the importance of prompt templates in preserving safety.
+Algorithmic approaches have also been explored: \citet{hsu2024safe} propose projecting LoRA updates into a ``safety subspace" derived from differences between aligned and unaligned models, while \citet{mukhoti2023fine} introduce regularization techniques to constrain changes in intermediate representations during finetuning.
+These approaches are, however, not applicable to reasoning finetuning.
+Acquiring reasoning capabilities typically requires longer training and more substantial weight updates compared to instruction finetuning.
 This results in losing the initial safety alignment of the model.
 Indeed, several recent studies have reported significant safety risks associated with reasoning-capable models \cite{jiang2025safechain,zhou2025hidden,huang2025safety,li2025smarter}.